 The mealworm is actually only a larval form of what later generates into the “Darkling Beetle”.
 This larval state only lasts for a couple of weeks.
 This worm is a very popular pet food because of the high amount of protein they hold.
 Pet owners of reptiles, fish, and pet birds rely heavily on these worms being mass produced to feed to their pets on a daily basis.
-You can visit the pages below that are devoted to different subject matters on mealworms.

 - Hard Exoskeleton Layer of Skin